-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) interviews with staff, (4) Training forms, and (5) Training curricula.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) interviews with staff, (4) Training forms, and (5) Training curricula.

-OBSERVATIONS: All of the security staff interviewed noted that they did receive all the required PREA training.
-Interviewees noted they felt they received training that was specific to the "unique needs and attributes and gender of the residents at the Facility."
-In a review of staff files, it was apparent that staff received the required PREA training prior to having contact with residents.
-Further, interviews with new staff noted that they received the required PREA training prior to first contact with residents.
+OBSERVATIONS: All 15 of the security staff interviewed noted that they did receive all the required PREA training.
+All staff interviewees noted they felt they received training that was specific to the "unique needs and attributes and gender of the residents at the Facility."
+In a review of staff files, it was apparent that staff received the required PREA training before contacting residents.
+Further, interviews with new staff noted that they received the required PREA training before first contacting residents.

 J.R. provides two types of training, Instructor-Led Training (I.L.T.) and an online version.
-In a review of the training files, all 12 security staff files reviewed showed that staff completed an online PREA training in the past 24-months using the agency's online training system.
-For staff taking training via the online system, each staff member is provided a unique name and password.
-Staff cannot complete the training without having to attest that they attended and understood the training.
+In a review of the training files, all 15 security staff files reviewed showed that staff completed an online PREA training in the past 12 months using the agency's online training system.
+Each staff member is provided a unique name and password for training via the online system.
+Staff cannot complete the training without attesting that they attended and understood it.
 As each staff member completing online training must note that they attended and understood the training, it was determined that the agency does document via electronic verification that employees understood the training they received.
-Further, for some training, the staff are also required to pass a test to ensure that the staff understood the training.
+Further, for some training, the staff are also required to pass a test to ensure that the staff understands the training.
 This was in addition to the required electronic verification that they attended and understood the training.
+In the past 12 months, PREA training and PREA refresher information was provided

-In the past 12-months, PREA training was not offered, but PREA refresher information was provided to staff in September and October of 2021.
-Staff interviews confirmed that this refresher information was provided.
+In the past 12 months, PREA training and PREA refresher information was provided to staff.
+Staff interviews confirmed that these education sessions included the required PREA information.